-- Do a minor in field approved by the advisor, or - Complete 8 credits of elective coursework as described below.
+- Do a minor (or previous bachelor's degree)in field approved by the advisor, or - Complete 8 credits of elective coursework as described below.

 Students are encouraged to consult their advisors early in the program to make a decision on the above choices.